 I would recommend this book to anyone interested in producing a reportage.

-Is now available as an e-book and soon in print at
+as an e-book and soon in print at